preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage-613/page-rollups-digital-signage/index.rst

 *******
 You work with these settings in a similar way to those in the Page Rollup block.

-+ **Pick Pages**: If the editor should be able to pick pages from a list, select this option.
++ **Pick Pages**: To pick specific pages, select this option.
-+ **ADD PAGE**: When you have selected Pick Pages, you can pick some pages to always be shown.
-Click this option and use the Page Picker.
++ **ADD PAGE**: When you have selected Pick Pages, you can pick pages using the Page Picker.
 See this page for more information: :doc:`Page Picker </general-assets/page-picker/index>`
-+ **Use Query Builder**: If you want to use the query builder to set which pages should be available here, select this option.
++ **Use Query Builder**: If you want to use the query builder to choose pages, select this option.

 For Query Builder, the following options are available: